DillonSW/Capstone_Team_5/Documentation/Signoffs/PLC.md

 **The PLC:**

+* **Must have at least 6 Digital Input pins**

+^ These are for the 3 door locks and sensors in order to be read by the PLC.

-* **Must have at least 13 I/O pins**
+* **Must have at least 6 Digital Output pins**

-^ Input: 3 locks, 3 sensors (6) |
-  Output: 3 locks, 3 LEDs, 1 motor (7)
+^ These are also for the 3 door lock and sensors in order to be commanded by the PLC.

+* **Must have at least 3 24VDC Outputs**

+^ These are going to be used for the motor driver.

-From this, the input module must have at least 6 ports, and the output module must have at least 7 ports
+From this, the input module must have at least 6 ports, and the output module must have at least 9 ports

-We will most likely use modules containing more in case we need more ports.

 * **Must be able to fit in a 1 square-foot area**